FREQUENTLY ASKED QUESTIONS

 Can I complain about an officer of the Department?

 Yes.
 If you are concerned about the behaviour of an employee you can complain to the Manager or Director or to the Complaints Management Unit.
 We can’t look into personal complaints.
 Complaints about staff misconduct are not part of the Department's complaints process and will be referred to the Integrity Services Unit (ISU) for investigation.
-You can telephone ISU to discuss your concern directly on (08) 9222 2778.
+You can call the misconduct hotline to discuss your concern on 0466 511 957.